 If either the heading bug or the bearing-to bug are off the left or right sides of the screen, a colored arrow will show the shortest-turn direction to the corresponding bug.
 To align the heading bug to current heading, use the PUSH-SET center knob to select HDG BUG, then push and hold the center knob for about 2 seconds and the heading bug will snap to the current heading.

-Figure 19 - Al Mode, Direction Indication, Bearing To Off-Screen locked to the barometric setting and cannot be modified to display a different parameter.
+Figure 19 - Al Mode, Direction Indication, Bearing To Off-Screen

 7.5.6 Barometric Corrected Altitude Indicator